ksu-cs-textbooks/cis527/content/3-core-networking-services/05-assignment.md

 Then, using Wireshark, create **screenshots** showing that you captured and can show the packet content of each of the following types of packets:

-1. A DNS standard query for `people.cs.ksu.edu`
+1. A DNS standard query for an A record for `people.cs.ksu.edu`
-1. A DNS standard query response from `people.cs.ksu.edu`
+1. A DNS standard query response for `people.cs.ksu.edu`
-   * _HINT: It should respond as `invicta.cs.ksu.edu`_
+   * _HINT: It should respond with a CNAME record pointing to `invicta.cs.ksu.edu`_
+1. A DNS standard query response for a PTR record for `208.67.222.222` (it will look like `222.222.67.208.in-addr.arpa`)
+   * _HINT: It should respond with a PTR record for `resolver1.opendns.com`_
 1. An ICMP Echo (ping) request
-1. An SNMP get-next-request packet for an item within the ICMP MIB section (1.3.6.1.2.1.5.x).
-Make sure you show the full Object ID in the screenshot
+1. An encrypted SNMP packet showing `cis527` as the username (look for the `msgUserName` field)
-1. An SNMP get-response packet for an item within the ICMP MIB section (1.3.6.1.2.1.5.x).
-Make sure you show the full Object ID and the value of the response
-   * _HINT: You may have to listen on the `localhost` or `loopback` interface to see these packets._
+   * _HINT: Use the commands from Task 5_
+1. A DHCP Offer packet showing the Domain Name of `cis527<your ID>.cs.ksu.edu`
+   * _HINT: Reboot one of your other VMs to force it to request a new IP address, or use the `ipconfig` (Windows) or `dhclient` (Ubuntu) commands to renew the IP address_
 1. An HTTP 301: Moved Permanently redirect response
    * _HINT: Clear the cache in your web browser, then navigate to `http://people.cs.ksu.edu/~russfeld` (without a trailing slash).
 It should redirect to `http://people.cs.ksu.edu/~russfeld/` (with a trailing slash)._
-1. An HTTP Basic Authentication request, clearly showing the username and password in plaintext
+1. An HTTP Basic Authentication request, **clearly showing the username and password in plaintext** (expand the entries in the middle pane to find it)
-   * *HINT: Visit `http://people.cs.ksu.edu/~russfeld/test/` and use cis527 / cis527_apache to log in*
+   * *HINT: Visit `http://people.cs.ksu.edu/~russfeld/test/` and use `cis527` | `cis527_apache` to log in*
-1. The entire TCP stream of an HTTP connection to `http://people.cs.ksu.edu/~russfeld/`

 {{% notice tip%}}
-_You'll present those 8 screenshots as part of the grading process for this lab, so I recommend storing them on the desktop of that VM so they are easy to find. --Russ_
+_You'll present those 8 screenshots as part of the grading process for this lab, so I recommend storing them on the desktop of that VM so they are easy to find.
+Make sure your screenshot clearly shows the data requested. --Russ_
 {{% /notice %}}

 #### Resources

 * [Install and Use Wireshark on Ubuntu Linux](https://itsfoss.com/install-wireshark-ubuntu/) from It's FOSS
-* [How to install Wireshark on Ubuntu 18.04 / Ubuntu 16.04 Desktop](https://computingforgeeks.com/how-to-install-wireshark-on-ubuntu-18-04-ubuntu-16-04-desktop/) from Computing for Geeks (should work for 20.04)
-* [Wireshark 2.6 Available to Install in Ubuntu 18.04, 16.04 via PPA](http://ubuntuhandbook.org/index.php/2018/07/wireshark-2-6-available-install-ubuntu-18-04-ppa/) from UbuntuHandbook (should work for 20.04)
+   * As of May 7, 2020, the Wireshark PPA does not include packages for Ubuntu 20.04 Focal Fossa.
+Feel free to use the older Wireshark package in the Ubuntu Universe repository.

 ---